 Involvement on campus or in the community.

-Basic knowledge in standard civil engineering techniques, principles and procedures.
+Basic knowledge in standard structural engineering techniques, principles and procedures.

 Excellent written and verbal communication skills.